dCancer Immunotherapy Cartoon

 Despite the short in vivo half-life of IL-15, the protein has been shown to induce tumor regression and increase survival.
 Clinical trials have been initiated to test the efficacy and safety of IL-15-based agents.
 There are some exciting new developments in this field.
 One of the greatest hurdles to overcome is the question of how to administer IL-15-based immunotherapy to cancer patients.
 Until then, the next step is to identify how it can be used as part of a combination with other immunotherapies.

 IL-15 is a member of the common g-chain receptor family.
 It is necessary for the activation of immune cells, and enhances the anti-tumor activity of effector cells.
 As such, it is an ideal candidate for immunotherapy.
 It has demonstrated potent anti-tumor activity in several experimental cancer models.
-Intraperitoneal IL-15 was shown to be an effective treatment for leukemia in a 70Z/3-L mouse model.
+Intraperitoneal IL-15 shows to be an effective treatment for leukemia in a 70Z/3-L mouse model.

-Genetically modified cells
+Genetically modified cells _ Immunotherapy Cartoon

 A genetically modified T cell therapy treatment has the potential to shield patients from the toxic effects of CAR-T treatment.
 Researchers are working to develop T cells that recognize and attack cancer cells.
 These modified cells would engraft into any body and ward off the disease.
-They could also be grown in large numbers and shipped directly to a patient’s room for treatment.
+They could also grow in large numbers and shipped directly to a patient’s room for treatment.
 But for now, there are serious concerns.

-The first human immune cells were genetically modified, but it took a scientist a decade to find a way to do it.
+The first human immune cells genetically modifies, but it took a scientist a decade to find a way to do it.
 Scientists now know that gene editing can change a cell’s structure and function.
 In the case of CD19, an immunologist can engineer T cells to target the protein.
 Using a molecular chimera that targets the same protein as a cancer cell could improve the treatment.